aicayzer/bigquery-mcp/docs/cursor-mcp-setup.md

 **Important**: Update the paths in the configuration:
 - Replace `/Users/august.cayzer/Documents/codebase/aic/bigquery-mcp` with your actual project path
 - Replace `/Users/august.cayzer/.config/gcloud` with your gcloud config path
-- Replace `august-cayzer-8793` with your BigQuery billing project ID
+- Replace `your-billing-project` with your BigQuery billing project ID

 ## Step 4: Verify the Setup